 In New Zealand there are certain regions and areas more at risk of flooding than others, like recent Canterbury flooding, Westland floods, and the West Auckland flooding events, for example.
 The first thing you can do to protect your home and your furnishings is to check if your home is in an at-risk area.
-Make sure you have good insurance and always ask about natural disaster coverage.
+Make sure you have appropriate insurance and always your insurer ask about natural disaster coverage.

 It’s been raining cats and dogs, the rivers are swelling, you can see the flood water rising –what do you do?
 Here’s a few practical steps to take to mitigate damage if your home may be at risk of being flooded: